NorthernMan54/homebridge-wssensor/nodemcu/README.md

 led.lua
 lua-mdns.lua

-ACL / MPU6050
+* ACL / MPU6050 module please also include

 accel.lua
 mpu6050.lua

+* BME-MS module please also include

+2. Compile all lua files to lc files using ESPlorer

-2. Reboot your device
+3. Reboot your device

-3. Output from boot via the serial console should look like this.
+4. Output from boot via the serial console should look like this.

 ```
 NodeMCU custom build by frightanic.com